DSpenn/MVC14/README.md

 The following animation demonstrates the application functionality:
 ![Animation cycles through signing into the app, clicking on buttons, and updating blog posts.](./Assets/14-mvc-homework-demo-01.gif)

-## Getting Started

-Your application’s folder structure must follow the Model-View-Controller paradigm.
-You’ll need to use the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views, use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect to a MySQL database for your Models, and create an Express.js API for your Controllers.

-You’ll also need the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.

-!!Note!!: The [express-session](https://www.npmjs.com/package/express-session) package stores the session data on the client in a cookie.
-When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
-This is the default behavior and you do not have to do anything to your application other than implement the npm package.

 ## Grading Requirements

 [X] Application’s folder structure follows the Model-View-Controller paradigm.
 [X] Uses the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views.
-[] Application must be deployed to Heroku.
+[X] Application must be deployed to Heroku.
 [X] Application deployed at live URL.
 [X] Application loads with no errors.
 [X] Application GitHub URL submitted.
 [X] GitHub repository contains application code.
 [X] User experience is intuitive and easy to navigate.
 [X] User interface style is clean and polished.
-[] Application resembles the mock-up functionality provided in the homework instructions.
+[X] Application resembles the mock-up functionality provided in the homework instructions.
 [X] Repository has a unique name.
 [X] Repository follows best practices for file structure and naming conventions.
 [X] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.